On short expressions for cosets of permutation subgroups: The algorithm

 \section{The algorithm}

-During the whole process, we are working with a pair of strings of the same length $|\Omega|$ and with a group $G$ that respects a system of blocks in $\Omega$; every time we go through the various steps, we are going to either decrease the length of $\Omega$, increase the size of the blocks or decrease the size of $G$ (in the sense that we will decrease $m$ where $G\leq\mathrm{Sym}(m)$ as abstract groups).
+During the whole process, we are working with a pair of strings of the same length $|\Omega|$ and with a group $G$ that respects a system of blocks in $\Omega$; every time we go through the various steps, we are going to either decrease the length of $\Omega$, increase the size of the blocks or decrease the degree of $G$ (in the sense that $G$ will not vary but we will decrease $m$ where $G\leq\mathrm{Sym}(m)$ as abstract groups).

 \begin{remark} The case of $n$ small is trivial to examine, and could work as a base case for our algorithm (although we actually follow another path): if $n\leq C$ for some fixed constant $C$, then we can determine $\mathrm{Iso}_{G}(\mathbf{x},\mathbf{y})$ in constant time with constant number of generators.